TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 ---
 output: html_document
 ---
-# ReadMe: A Guide to the Files in this Repository #
+# ReadMe: A Guide to the Files and Scripts in this Repository #

 *This is an R markdown file.
 It is easiest to read from GitHub or from RStudio.
 In RStudio load and click "Preview HTML."